Clinamenic/meridian/README.md

 ### Workspace Integration

 - Choose any directory as your workspace
+- Resources and Arweave data stored in unified SQLite database for efficiency
-- Data is stored in JSON format for portability
+- Social media data stored in portable JSON format
 - Export to Markdown, CSV, or other formats
 - Compatible with Obsidian vaults and note-taking apps